 My family also spent one night at the Glynmill Inn located in Corner Brook after arriving on the ferry from Nova Scotia and another night at the Holiday Inn Express in Deer Lake due to its proximity to the Deer Lake Airport during our visit to Newfoundland.
 While neither of these hotels are close enough to be a convenient home base while exploring Gros Morne National Park, they are great family-friendly locations to spend the night as you traverse the island of Newfoundland.
 We especially enjoyed the slide and pool at the Holiday Inn Express in Deer Lake.

-- Book your reservations as far in advance as possible.
+- Book your reservations for the ferry from Nova Scotia to Newfoundland as far in advance as possible.
 The ticket purchasing process and boarding process is most comparable to an airline flight.

-- The food on the ferry is sub-par; if you are the sort of person that packs lunches, snack and food, by all means bring your own food.
+- The food on the ferry from Nova Scotia to Newfoundland is sub-par; if you are the sort of person that packs lunches, snack and food, by all means bring your own food.

 - It is hard to predict what the temperature will be on the boat; we were very hot on a sunny day and cold on a cloudy day.
 Be prepared to make a quick trip down to your car to grab some blankets or jackets after boarding but just before the cars are locked up for the journey.

-- There are board games available to check-out onboard the ship.
+- There are board games available to check-out onboard the ferry to Newfoundland.
 Checking out a new game every 30 minutes kept my kids busy for quite a while.
 (There is also a small children’s area, but there is nothing there except a television.)

-- Bring ear phones and set-up in front of an age-appropriate television show, but be aware that the audio doesn’t always work properly.
+- Bring ear phones and set-up in front of an age-appropriate television show.
+However, be aware that the audio doesn’t always work properly.

-- There is no real scenery of note on this journey so being seated near a window or door is not of importance.
+- There is no real scenery of note on this ferry to Newfoundland so being seated near a window or door is not of importance.